 Lower Priority (keep only if certain conditions are met)

-Grim Rally – Similarly to the cards above, it’s only worth keeping in specific situations when you can already see your first few turns and feel like you’re guaranteed to have a wide board to leverage.
+Grim Rally – Similarly to the cards above, it’s only worth keeping in specific situations when you can already see your first few turns and feel like you’re guaranteed to have a wide board to leverage soon thereafter.

 Zoo Warlock Play Strategy

 So how do you establish an early board lead?
 By maximizing your chance of value trades.
-This is done by finding the most possible extra damage points with Knife Juggler and Dire Wolf Alpha, making play order and minion placement critical.
+This is done by finding the most possible extra damage points Dire Wolf Alpha, making play order and minion placement critical.
 It’s more than worth sacrificing a lot of resources in order to stay ahead on the board – even to the extent of playing an Abusive Sergeant for tempo if needed –, since it’s easy to refill with Life Tap.
 Unless you feel like you’re going to lose in the next few turns, always prioritize value trades over face damage.
+You also have the option to drop a pile of stats on the table in the mid-game with EVIL Recruiter and Diseased Vulture, but these only serve to solidify an existing advantage as their lack of initiative won’t help you claw back onto the board.

-Your one source of initiative is Magic Carpet, and it’s enough to single-handedly help you recover the board.
-It’s worth coining it out instead of other higher-initiative plays because of its high health, and once you’ve regained the tempo with the Rush buff, even the simple +1 attack can be a game-changing benefit in the long run.
+In fact, your one source of initiative is Magic Carpet, and it’s enough to single-handedly help you recover the tempo lead.
+It’s often worth coining it out instead of other higher-initiative plays because of its high health, and once you’ve regained the tempo with the Rush buff, even the simple +1 attack can be a game-changing benefit in the long run.
 If you feel like you’re falling behind but you have a Magic Carpet in your hand, make sure to hold back your one-drops until you can cast them alongside it.

 Zoo Warlock Card Substitutions

 You really don’t want to mess with either the quantity of the quality of the one-drops in this deck, but certain tools on the higher end could be adjusted depending on the opponents you’re facing and the cards available to you in your collection.
-While the specific effects of The Soularium and Arch-Villain Rafaam – the two most expensive cards in an otherwise fairly cheap archetype – can’t be replicated, you do have some reasonable alternatives.
+While the specific effects of The Soularium and Dark Pharaoh Tekahn – the two most expensive cards in an otherwise fairly cheap archetype – can’t be replicated by any other card, you do have some reasonable alternatives.
+Other than that, Leeroy Jenkins is also not necessary, but highly desirable – it gives you a way to close out games in a form of reach damage from hand.